AP source: Panthers make McCaffrey highest-paid running back

+The extension keeps McCaffrey, 23, tied to the Panthers through the 2025 season.
+The coming season would be the final year of his rookie contract, and Carolina had the option to pick up a fifth year in 2021.

+It appeared to a matter of when, not if, the extension was coming after Panthers coach Matt Rhule made it clear last week that he viewed McCaffrey as a vital part of the franchise moving forward.

-McCaffrey ran for 1,387 yards and hauled in 1,005 yards receiving last season for the Panthers, joining Marshall Faulk and Roger Craig as the only running backs in NFL history to reach 1,000 yards in both categories in the same season.
+McCaffrey ran for 1,387 yards and posted 1,005 yards receiving last season for the Panthers, joining Marshall Faulk and Roger Craig as the only running backs in NFL history to reach 1,000 yards in both categories in the same season.

 The former first-round draft pick has been a spectacular selection for the Panthers, amassing 2,920 yards rushing and 2,523 yards receiving along with 39 touchdowns in three seasons.
 He is the only player in NFL history with at least 2,500 yards receiving and rushing in his first three seasons.